zpostfacto/vjson/README.md

 vjson is a lightweight but friendly-to-use JSON parser and DOM in C++.

-The most unique design goal of this library compared to the many alternatives is good ergonomics when traversing the DOM (see below).
+Design goals:

-But here are some others:
+- Good ergonomics when traversing the DOM (see below).
+This is the most unique goal among the many other libraries available.
 - Small: one ~700-line header, one .cpp file
 - No external dependencies.
 (No, not even boost.)
 - Use STL containers for storage: ``std::vector`` for arrays;